 Larry’s Reply: The driveway rule prohibits parking in front of a driveway.
-It’s not like a fire hydrant violation where the rule tells you the exact distance (15 feet).
-I suggest making absolutely certain that no part of the front or rear of your chariot breaks the plane of the driveway entrance/exit.
-Err on the side of respect and consideration for the owner of the property.
+Unlike a fire hydrant violation, the rule tells you the exact distance (15 feet).
+I suggest ensuring that no part of the front or rear of your chariot breaks the plane of the driveway entrance/exit.
+Err on the side of respect and consideration for the property owner.

-5. “Why are vehicle susceptible to towing in NYC?”
+5. “Why are vehicles susceptible to towing in NYC?”

-Larry’s Reply: Once upon a time, a long time ago (1956), the NY State Legislature in its infinite wisdom passed a law declaring NYC a tow away zone (no notice required).
-The only cure to this toxic legislation is public transportation.
+Larry’s Reply: Once upon a time, a long time ago (1956), the NY State Legislature, in its infinite wisdom, passed a law declaring NYC a tow-away zone (no notice required).
+The only cure for this toxic legislation is public transportation.
 Here’s a blog post you may wish to read, “The Complete Guide to Evils of an NYC Tow.”

-I despise towing in all of its shapes and sizes, except when a vehicle is endangering the public safety.
+I wouldn’t say I like towing in all of its shapes and sizes, except when a vehicle is endangering public safety.

-6. “Is having lettering on the back window of a car considered commercial?”
+6. “Is lettering on a car’s back window considered commercial?”

 Larry’s Reply: There are a series of rules prescribing the dress code of a vehicle that wants to take advantage of commercial parking rules in NYC.
 Here’s the definition of a commercial vehicle contained in 4-01: